 In commercial terms, the KdF cruise operation had little in common with other cruise operations of the day.
 As a partially government-funded enterprise it was not aimed at turning a profit.
 Rather, it was a tool of propaganda (to the Germans themselves and to the world at large), a politicized form of tourism meant to forge and showcase national and ideological identity and ideal vessels for cultivating social unity under Nazi leadership.
 But in terms of sheer numbers of passengers introduced to vacations on the high seas, it was every bit as influential as some of the largest traditional cruise operators of the 1930’s and a large part of the reason why Germany continues to be one of the world’s biggest cruise markets to this day.

 The Nazi cruise empire ended abruptly in September 1939 with the German invasion of Poland.
 Plans to build more KdF ships were mothballed and the ships drafted into war service.
 The Robert Ley ended up a burned-out hulk in Hamburg harbor after Allied aerial bombing and the Wilhelm Gustloff met a particularly tragic fate.
 In late January 1945 she was torpedoed by a Soviet submarine in the Baltic Sea, while evacuating German refugees and soldiers from the territory of East Prussia (present-day Poland).
-Due to chaos and panic during embarkation, no one had an exact count of how many people the ship was carrying but estimates range wildly between 9.000 and 11.000.
-She sank in less than an hour and only 1.239 people were saved from the dark, cold waters of the Baltic, making the Wilhelm Gustloff the biggest death toll in any maritime disaster in history.
+Due to chaos and panic during embarkation, no one had an exact count of how many people the ship was carrying but estimates range wildly between 9.000 and 11.000 souls.
+She sank in less than an hour and only 1.239 people were saved from the dark, cold waters of the Baltic, making the Wilhelm Gustloff the biggest death toll of any maritime disaster in history.
 The remainder of the KdF Fleet was either lost to war or to the Allies as war reparations, though one of them seemingly 'returned from the dead' to participate in another, relatively unknown yet strangely identical cruise operation.

 This is the eleventh article in a series of historical retrospectives on the history of cruising prior to the industry formation in the 1960's.
 Although not academic papers, the articles are researched to the extent of my resources and abilities and strive to be as historically factual as possible.
 If you enjoyed it, feel free to like, share or comment and follow me (or The Cruise Insider) for more instalments.